 - Hand-Built in Biddeford, Maine, USA

 This year 2018 in August I hiked The King’s Trail (Kungsleden) which is a hiking trail in northern Sweden, approximately 440 kilometres (270 mi) long, between Abisko in the north and Hemavan in the south.
 I hiked approximately 114km from Abisko in the north to Nikkaluokta in the south.
-The HMG packing POD’s helped me to utilize all the space available in my pack and I was able to keep my pack weight down to just over 10kg.
+The HMG packing POD’s helped me to utilise all the space available in my pack and I was able to keep my pack weight down to just over 10kg.
 The pods fit perfectly into both packs, leaving no space unused.
 See full packing list here.

 With the pods I can efficiently organize my pack system and the clamshell design makes it easy to quickly find all my gear.
 The Dyneema Composite Fabric (DCF) is 100% waterproof and together with the water-resistant zippers, I have no issues weatherproofing my pack system.
 I have been successfully using this system for nearly 1½ years.